 - Items that need to be given away

-- Projects that need to be started and completed
+- Projects that need to be started

 - Projects that need to be completed

-Third, schedule the time to complete these tasks.
+Schedule the time to complete these tasks.

 How do you feel after doing this process?
 Did it help you look at the room differently?
 Did it help you determine what tasks you should do first?
 Please leave a comment below on how this experience affected you.
 I would love to hear from you.

-Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.
+Please note these are affiliate links through Amazon, and at no additional cost, I will earn affiliate fees if you decide to make a purchase.